 Dermal Fillers are more like putty, instantly filling the wrinkle from underneath the skin surface.
 With repeated treatments of Botox your brain realises the relaxed muscle is no longer responding to commands to contract and reduces its urge to (e.g. frown) and the result gets better and better.

-Before any procedure you need to provide informed consent.
-An initial consultation and assessment with David Orsbourn or Lacey Boyd is necessary (even if you have had Botox with other doctors before) so I can go over your concerns, options for treatment, expected results, costs, questions, etc. This takes place in Nelson or Blenheim.
+Before any procedure, you need to provide informed consent.
+Initial consultation and assessment with David Orsbourn or Brittany Fenwick is necessary (even if you have had Botox with other doctors before) so we can go over your concerns, options for treatment, expected results, costs, questions, etc. This takes place in Nelson or Blenheim.

 Call us NOW to see what Botox can do for you, phone 03 548 8216, for Nelson and Blenheim appointments.